LazyGeeks/mongocp/README.md

         Default: ''

-        The the authentication parameters in the form `user:password@authentication_database` for dumping.
+        The authentication parameters for dumping.
+In the form of `user:password@authentication_database`.

 + restore_auth

         Default: ''

-        The the authentication parameters in the form `user:password@authentication_database` for restoring.
+        The authentication parameters for restoring.
+In the form of `user:password@authentication_database`.

 ## Todo